-All three of Delaware Valley's sites provide playing fields for physical education classes and intramural and/or interscholastic athletic teams.
-Because the high school serves all students from grades nine through twelve and shares outdoor space with the Delaware Valley Middle and Elementary Schools, this campus has borne the brunt of the district's rapid growth.
-In 1997, a sports complex including a lighted stadium field, bleachers, a press box and an all weather track were added to the rear of the site.
+All four of Delaware Valley's sites provide playing fields for physical education classes and intramural and/or interscholastic athletic teams.
+Because the high school serves all students from grades nine through twelve and shares outdoor space with the Delaware Valley Middle, this campus has borne the brunt of the district's rapid growth.
+In 1997, a sports complex including a lighted stadium field, bleachers, a press box and an all-weather track were added to the rear of the site.
 In 2000, the district completed a physical education facility housing locker rooms and training equipment for all athletic teams; this building is also located on the Delaware Valley campus.
+In 2016, a new Delaware Valley Elementary School was built on a new site in Matamoras, PA.
+Also in

-During the summer of 2004, the stadium field was renovated with field turf, thereby creating a durable, low maintenance surface for the district's athletic programs.
+2016, a new high school gymnasium, wrestling room, locker rooms, and pool spectator seating were added to the main campus.
+During the summer of 2017, the stadium field was renovated with new field turf, thereby creating a durable, low maintenance surface for the district's athletic programs.
 The new turf provides for more extensive use of this field and frees other fields for practice and physical education classes.